simondlevy/Hackflight/extras/stm32f/README.md

-This folder contains experimental code to support running Hackflight on the popular STM32F-based flight controllers, by linking to the low-level device drivers (UART, I<sup>2</sup>C, SPI, PWM) in the Cleanflight repository.
+This folder contains code to support running Hackflight on the popular STM32F-based flight controllers, by linking to the low-level device drivers (UART, I<sup>2</sup>C, SPI, PWM) in the Cleanflight repository.
 It is easiest to compile this code on Linux, using the [GNU Arm Embedded